-TOGAF has been developed through the collaborative efforts of more than 300 Architecture Forum member companies from some of the world's leading IT customers and vendors and represents best practice in architecture development.
-Using TOGAF as the architecture framework will allow architectures to be developed that are consistent, reflect the needs of stakeholders, employ best practice, and give due consideration both to current requirements and to the likely future needs of the business.
+TOGAF has been developed through the collaborative efforts of more than 300 Architecture Forum member companies from some of the world's leading companies and organizations.
+Using TOGAF results in enterprise architecture that is consistent, reflects the needs of stakeholders, employs best practice, and gives due consideration both to current requirements and to the perceived future needs of the business.

-Enterprise architecture development is a technically complex process, and the design of heterogeneous, multi-vendor architectures is particularly complex.
-TOGAF plays an important role in helping to "de-mystify" and de-risk the architecture development process.
-It also provides a platform for adding value, and enables users to build genuinely open systems-based solutions to address their business issues and needs.
+Developing and sustaining an enterprise architecture is a technically complex process which involves many stakeholders and decision processes in the organization.
+TOGAF plays an important role in standardizing and risk reduction of the architecture development process.
+TOGAF provides a best practice framework for adding value, and enables the organization to build workable and economic solutions which address their business issues and needs.